SchulzLab/AMIAtlas/Figure5/README.md

 #### Data

 Data required for the script are provided in zenodo.
+The script requires:

-The script requires (i) miRNA spearman correlations, for each celltype: provided in the folder `correlations/<CT>_spearman_alltimepoints_anno.tsv`.
+(i) miRNA spearman correlations, for each celltype: provided in the folder `correlations/<CT>_spearman_alltimepoints_anno.tsv`.
 CT stands for either CM, FB, EC or HC.

 (ii) miRNA expression files provided in the folder `expression/<CT>_mature_normalized_CPM.1.txt`.
 These are the CPM normalized miRNA expression, where CT stands for either CM, FB, EC or HC.

 ------------